TheChech/Triad/README.md

-# Goob MRP has been archived
-## I can not recommened forking EE in its current state, I recommened forking Wizard's Den, and starting with a clean slate.

 <p align="center"> <img alt="Goob Station 14" width="880" height="300" src="https://github.com/Goob-Station/Goob-Station/blob/master/Resources/Textures/Logo/logo.png" /></p>

 This is a fork from the primary repo for Einstein Engines.